 RRAD as an acronym stands for "Reusable and Rapid Audio Development" or "Reusable and Rapid Application Development", if it includes non-audio patches, with Pd.
-It is spelled RRAD, but pronounced "Rradical" with a long rolling "R".
+It is spelled RRAD, but pronounced Rradical.;)

 The goal of RRADical Pd is to create a collection of patches, that make Pd easier and faster to use for people who are more used to software like Reason(tm) or Reaktor(tm).
 For that I would like to create patches, that solve real-world problems on a higher level of abstraction than the standard Pd objects do.
-Where suitable these high level abstractions should have a graphical user interface (GUI) built in.
-As I am focused on sound production the currently available RRADical patches mirror my preferences and mainly deal with audio, although the basic concepts would apply for graphics and video work using for example the Gem and PDP extensions as well.
+Where suitable these high level abstractions should have a GUIs built in.